tloredo/sdss_legacy/README.md

 ```
 If the config file does not exist when the package is loaded, it is created with default paths for the data files in place, and Python will complain if the files are not found.
 Edit the config file to use the correct paths (the user home directory alias "~/" may be used in path names).

-A good way to setup a config file with the proper format is to install the package, and then just import it in a `python` or `ipython` session:
+A good way to set up a config file with the proper format is to install the package, and then just import it in a `python` or `ipython` session:

 ```python
 import sdss_legacy